-- Advising probationary candidate within 6mths of candidature of responsibilities as outlined in Regulation 5.1
+- Guide probationary candidate within the early months of enrolment to the responsibilities as outlined in Regulation 5.1

-- Meeting with candidate at 6mths to discuss progress and / or any issues they may face preparing for their Confirmation of Candidature
+- Meet with candidate in the early months of enrolment to discuss timelines, progress to date and / or any issues they may face in their research and in preparing for their Confirmation of Candidature.

-- Providing probationary candidate with feedback and guidance in both the written and oral presentations required for confirmation
+- Provide probationary candidate with timely feedback and guidance in preparation of both the written and oral presentations required for confirmation

 - Actively participating on the confirmation panel